jonlanglet/DTA/README.md

 See the sub-folders for details about setting up the various components.

-## Components
+## Component Overview
-This repository consists of several components, each located within their own subdirectories.
+DTA is a system consisting of several components, each in their own directories.

 ### Reporter
 [Reporter/](Reporter/) is a DTA reporter switch.